Chart Color Schemes

 Kurrajong Heights - Ebenezer is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Kurrajong Heights - Ebenezer's population is approximately 22,475 as of November 2025.
-This figure represents a growth of 314 people since the 2021 Census, which recorded a population of 22,161.
-The increase is inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
-The population density stands at 67 persons per square kilometer.
-Kurrajong Heights - Ebenezer's growth rate since the 2021 census was higher than the SA3 area average, indicating it as a growth leader in the region.
-Natural growth contributed around 72.1% of overall population gains recently.
+From the 2021 Census, which reported a population of 22,161 people, there has been an increase of 314 individuals (1.4%).
+This growth is inferred from the estimated resident population of 22,436 in June 2024 and an additional 51 validated new addresses since the Census date.
+The population density ratio is 67 persons per square kilometer.
+Kurrajong Heights - Ebenezer's growth rate exceeded that of its SA3 area (1.2%) between the 2021 Census and November 2025, indicating it as a growth leader in the region.
+Natural growth contributed approximately 72.1% of overall population gains during recent periods.

 Frequently Asked Questions - Population